Football in Paraguay: League system

 Promotion to the top-tier, second-tier and third-tier leagues begins from the country's fourth-tier leagues, regional and metropolitana.
 A club is disaffiliated from the fourth division if it finishes the season in the last position of the table.

-Past Paraguay national team players, including Enrique Vera, Oscar Cardozo, Nelson Haedo Valdez, Antolín Alcaraz, Elvis Marecos, Pablo Zeballos, Paulo da Silva, Cristian Riveros and Victor Caceres all began their careers in Paraguay's lower leagues.
+Past Paraguay national team players, including Enrique Vera, Óscar Cardozo, Nelson Haedo Valdez, Antolín Alcaraz, Elvis Marecos, Pablo Zeballos, Paulo da Silva, Cristian Riveros and Víctor Cáceres all began their careers in Paraguay's lower leagues.

 As of the 2021 season, the winner of the División Intermedia would qualify directly for the Copa Sudamericana competition of the following season.